 Amazon.co.uk have a huge selection of tennis rackets, including some big brands at bargain prices.
-This page lists the most popular items – check it out for yourself now!
+The best-selling rackets have a suprisingly low price point – check out the versatile Head Radical 27 Adult Tennis Rackets on this dedicated amazon.co.uk product page now!

 Like tennis, badminton can be played as a singles or doubles game, although in this racket sport, the ball is replaced by a shuttlecock.
 The game originated in British India and developed from the earlier game Battledore and Shuttlecock.
 The game is particularly popular in Asia today, with recent competitions dominated by players from the area.
 Badminton has been part of the Olympic Games since 1992.
 Badminton requires excellent levels of fitness, with stamina, speed and agility high on the list of necessary abilities to excel at the game.